hieuvp/learning-aws-architect/01-aws-iam/README.md

 ## Identity Providers

-Identity providers enables you to let users gain access to your AWS resources with the help of an external identity provider (IdP).
+Identity providers enable you to let users gain access to your AWS resources with the help of an external identity provider (IdP).

 <div align="center"><img src="assets/identity-providers.png" width="900"></div>